jaredly/hindley/Roadmap.md

 iffff valueNull, what if I just make a variable for it?

-- [ ] instead of tracking a /return/, just have a `return` in scope.
+- [x] instead of tracking a /return/, just have a `return` in scope.
+  Ok that made so many things so much better.

+Unification animation ... should I do that now?

 # Hm sidebar